Fehime Sultan: First marriage

-As years passed, her elder sister Hatice Sultan matured into a fully grown woman, she quite openly longed for a husband.
-At length, her complaints came to her father's attention, thanks to her mother and the older kalfas.
-Murad had her complaints sent to Abdul Hamid.
-The latter consider it his duty to find husbands for Fehime and her sister, but on one condition, that once they leave the palace they may not return.
+As years passed and her elder sister Hatice Sultan matured into a fully grown woman, she quite openly longed for a husband.
+At length, her complaints came to her father's attention, thanks to her mother and the older Kalfas.
+Murad had her complaints sent to Abdul Hamid II.
+The latter consider it his duty to find husbands for Fehime and her sister, but on one condition, that once they leave the palace, they may not return.

-With that, the princesses were asked what they wished to do.
+With that, the Princesses were asked what they wished to do.
 Both preferred to leave Çırağan Palace and get married.
-Abdul Hamid had the two princesses brought up to Yıldız Palace.
+Abdul Hamid had the two Princesses brought up to Yıldız Palace.
 He ordered one of the villas at Ortaköy to be completely renovated and another new villa to be built.
 He had them completely furnished, then ordered photographs taken of them and sent the photographs to Murad.
 Fehime, who had never left the palace, was frightened when she saw the carriage and horses sent for them.

-In October 1898, Fehime and her sister Hatice Sultan met with the German empress Augusta Victoria of Schleswig-Holstein, when the latter visited Istanbul with her husband the German emperor Wilhelm II.
+In October 1898, Fehime and her sister Hatice Sultan met with the German Empress Augusta Victoria of Schleswig-Holstein, when the latter visited Istanbul with her husband the German emperor Wilhelm II.
 At that time the two were living at Yıldız Palace.
 Abdul Hamid realized that if he introduced his own daughters to the Empress but didn't include them they would feel quite hurt, so he had them participate in the ceremony as well.

-In 1901, Abdul Hamid arranged her marriage together with her sister Hatice Sultan, and Sultan Abdülaziz's daughter Emine Sultan, to another man of the same station and character as Hatice's husband, who was granted a rank as "Ali Galib Pasha".
+In 1901, Abdul Hamid arranged her marriage together with her sister Hatice Sultan, and Sultan Abdulaziz's daughter Emine Sultan, to another man of the same station and character as Hatice's husband, who was granted a rank as "Ali Galib Pasha".
 The marriage took place on 3 September 1901 in the Yıldız Palace.
+He became a Damat.
 The couple were given one of the palaces of Ortaköy as their residence.
-She remain childless.
-The marriage was unhappy, despite the fact that her husband, who was in love, tried in every way to make his wife happy and spent a lot of money to satisfy her every wish.
+She remained childless and the marriage was unhappy, despite the fact that her husband, who was in love, tried in every way to make his wife happy and spent a lot of money to satisfy her every wish.
 Amongst circles her nickname was Kelebek Sultan (Butterfly Princess), because of her outlandish art and expensive clothing styles.